elshaw82/100daysofcode/README.md

 **Link(s) to work* I did a lot of image gallery work, but it was a bit of pain to upload so many images so no link today.

+## Day 69: July 02 2020

+**Today's Progress**: I created a simple HTML5 canvas project today.
+Really interesting working on this having done a little bit with canvas at the beginning when my JavaScript knowledge was minimal!

+**Thoughts**:  Definitely hope to do more tutorials on this as there is so much potential!

+**Link(s) to work* **Link(s) to work* (Interactive HTML5 Canvas)[https://codepen.io/elshaw82/full/jOWYLWe]